The Bash Street Kids: Cuthbert

 Cuthbert Jason Cringeworthy, the brightest student in the class, is a teacher's pet and has a name for every letter of the alphabet.
 First appearing in 1972, he resembles a miniature Teacher (a play on the D. C. Thomson comic tradition that pets resemble their owners, like Dennis the Menace and Gnasher) and Walter the Softy from Dennis the Menace.
 The first thing Danny said about Cuthbert was, "He reminds me of someone I don't particularly like".
 His character has evolved slightly; although he still swots and is as bright as ever, particularly in longer strips by Mike Pearse and Kev F. Sutherland he is one of the gang (unlike earlier strips, where he seemed to dislike the other kids) and sometimes comes up with intelligent ideas to help their cause or save the school.
 Cuthbert wants to be like the other kids, but although he is liked he does not quite fit in.
 The school janitor observes that he will never make any friends.
 Cuthbert is the only kid who wears the school uniform and turns in homework.
 A school-dance strip hints at a crush on Toots, but she quickly rejects him.
 Cuthbert appears in the fewest strips of all the characters.

 Harsha

-Harsha Chandra joined Class 2B in June 2021.
+Harsha Chandra, a British girl of Indian descent, joined Class 2B in June 2021.
 She already appeared in another strip, Har Har's Joke Shop, which is about her family and the joke shop her father Hari "Har Har" Chandra owns.
 She's a prankster similar to Tricky Dicky.

 Mandi

-Mandi, full name Mandira Sharma, also joined Class 2B in June 2021.
+Mandi, full name Mandira Sharma, another British girl of Indian descent, also joined Class 2B in June 2021.
 She previously had her own occasional strip that dealt with mental health issues to promote a charity, and as such her main trait is that she worries about things.